-In the wake of Cambridge Analytica and Facebook data breach, Senators Edward Markey and Richard Blumenthal introduced a privacy bill dubbed as CONSENT Act (The US version of GDPR) last week.
+In the wake of Cambridge Analytica and Facebook data breach, Senators Edward Markey and Richard Blumenthal introduced a privacy bill dubbed as the CONSENT Act (The US version of GDPR) last week.

 “America deserves a privacy bill of rights that puts consumers, not corporations, in control of their personal, sensitive information,” said Senator Markey.
 And that’s what the bill is all about.

-What is CONSENT Act?
+What is the CONSENT Act?

 The CONSENT Act (expanded as the Customer Online Notification for Stopping Edge-provider Network Transgressions Act) is a bill to regulate the collection, usage, and sharing of the US-based users’ information by an edge provider*.